Mont Blanc from summit of Prarion in Les Houches

 November

 Probably the quietest month of the year, with the least reliable weather for any particular activity.
 Some years it stays warm and dry enough for rock climbing, mountain biking and trail running well into the month.
 Other years, there is enough snow for ski touring.
 Sometimes there is a sudden change mid-way through the month, as if somebody turned on the snow switch.
-If you are here, you might well be able to get out into the lower mountains and do something, but it is hard to predict which sport is best.
+If you are here, you might well be able to get out into the mountains and do something, but it is hard to predict which sport is best.

 December